-Subject code: 50519 India's Neighbourhood Policy (4 Credits, 60 Hours)
+Subject code: C50516 India's Neighbourhood Relations (4 Credits, 60 Hours)

-- 1. To make students understand about India and its Neighbors. - 2.
+- 1. To familiarize students about India and its Neighbors. - 2.
 To examine India's Neighborhood policy under different political parties. - 3.
-To understand bilateral relations with its neighbors. - 4.
-To examine causes of tensions between India and its neighbors. - 5.
+To examine causes of tensions between India and its neighbors. - 4.
 To understand initiatives taken by India to improve its relations with its neighbors.